U.S. Energy Information Administration logo

 Monthly Biodiesel Production Report

-The U.S. Energy Information Administration released new data today showing national and regional monthly biodiesel production from January 2009 to December 2011.
+The U.S. Energy Information Administration released new data today showing national and regional monthly biodiesel production for March 2012.
 In addition to biodiesel production, data included producer sales, producer stocks, and feedstock inputs.

-State Energy Data System: Wood and Biomass Waste Through 2010
+State Energy Data System: Total Energy Through 2010

-Annual State-level estimates of consumption, prices, and expenditures for wood and biomass waste.
+Annual State-level estimates of total energy consumption, prices, and expenditures.

 Petroleum Marketing Monthly

-Monthly sales data for February 2012 show crude oil prices rose firmly in all categories of sales, while refiner prices for finished petroleum products registered significant increases from January levels.
-Data covering prime supplier sales of finished petroleum products sold for local consumption show an increase in gasoline sales at the U.S. level while sales of distillates and other products show month-on-month declines.
+Monthly sales data for March 2012 show crude oil prices climbed again in all sales categories, while refiner prices for many finished petroleum products also saw considerable increases from February levels.
+Data covering prime supplier sales of finished petroleum products sold for local consumption show a modest increase in gasoline sales at the U.S. level, while sales of distillates and other products show varying degrees of change.

 Natural Gas Monthly